Why Monster Beverage Corporation [MNST] Should Be On Your Radar Moving Forward

 Fundamental Analysis of Monster Beverage Corporation [MNST]

-Now let’s turn to look at profitability: with a current Operating Margin for Monster Beverage Corporation [MNST] sitting at +34.41 and its Gross M
+Now let’s turn to look at profitability: with a current Operating Margin for Monster Beverage Corporation [MNST] sitting at +34.41 and its Gross Margin at +60.29, this company’s Net Margin is now 26.60%.
+These measurements indicate that Monster Beverage Corporation [MNST] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

 This company’s Return on Total Capital is 34.83, and its Return on Invested Capital has reached 27.30%.
 Its Return on Equity is 26.46, and its Return on Assets is 20.76.
 These metrics all suggest that Monster Beverage Corporation is doing well at using the money it earns to generate returns.